You have a new website! Congratulations.

 You wouldn’t label any creative work completed before a review period, so why you do the same with a website?
-Your website needs Quality Assurance (QA) – and not only a cursory “this seems good to me” look, but a deep and committed test period.
+If you're following the reformative website redesign process known as Growth Driven Design (GDD), then you are already taking steps towards continuous improvement and data-driven success strategies.
+So before you go ahead and launch that improved site, you need Quality Assurance (QA) – and not only a cursory “this seems good to me” look, but a deep and committed test period.
 There might be more than one QA Period.
 It might take a while.
 You will thank yourself for it.

 There are a number of problems that inevitably turn up in QA.
 As someone that’s looked over many, many websites, here are the most influential mistakes that you should always look for in your site: